aimfeld/ZendDiCompiler/README.md

 _Runtime objects_, on the other hand, require at least one parameter which is determined at runtime only.
 DiWrapper provides `DiWrapper\DiFactory` to help you create _runtime objects_ and inject their dependencies.

-### Passing all runtime parameters in a $params array
+### Passing all runtime parameters in a single array

-If you follow the convention of passing runtime parameters in a single array named `$params` as in `RuntimeA`, things are very easy (in case of parameter name clashes, the array name can be configured in [module.config.php](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)):
+If you follow the convention of passing runtime parameters in a single array named `$dwParams` as in `RuntimeA`, things are very easy (in case of parameter name clashes, the array name can be configured in [module.config.php](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)):